MarkCarsonDev/DCGMIMWTIATMS/README.md

 The program can be ran as a script (`python main.py`), or it can be compiled into an executable usng the pyinstaller package:

-`pip install pyinstaller`
+`pip install -r requirements.txt`

-`pyinstaller --onefile --windowed main.py`
+`pyinstaller --onefile --windowed --name "GlucoseMonitor" main.py --clean --noupx`